nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 ### Bud Light and Dylan Mulvaney, April 2023

 Bud Light's archetype is Everyman.
 The Everyman promise is belonging — *you fit here, as you are*.
-Bud Light is the beer at the cookout, the game, the post-shift drink.
 Its entire brand history is built on accessibility and mainstream identification.

-The April 2023 partnership with trans influencer Dylan Mulvaney was brief — a single sponsored can for Mulvaney's one-year anniversary of publicly identifying as a woman.
+The April 2023 partnership with trans influencer Dylan Mulvaney was brief — a single sponsored can marking Mulvaney's one-year anniversary of publicly identifying as a woman.
 The storytelling intent appeared to be a Transformation story: the brand marking a personal transformation, signaling openness to expanding who "belongs" in the Bud Light community.

-The problem was architectural.
+The architecture was wrong.
 Everyman brands signal *belonging to the mainstream*.
 When a mainstream brand signals alignment with a group that a substantial portion of its existing audience perceives as non-mainstream, it does not expand the definition of "us" — it disrupts the existing "us" without providing new stable footing.
-The Magician archetype's transformation story requires a foundation of demonstrated vision and earned trust in the brand's capacity to transform.
+A Transformation story requires a foundation of demonstrated vision and earned trust in the brand's capacity to transform.
 Bud Light had built no such foundation.

-The backlash was severe and extended.
+The Everyman archetype had not been repositioned.
+The story shape required a Magician; the brand was an Everyman.
 Bud Light lost its position as the best-selling beer in the United States in the months following.

 The lesson is not about the cultural politics.
-The lesson is architectural: Everyman brands cannot execute Magician transformation stories without years of repositioning that establishes the Magician foundation first.
+The lesson is architectural.

 ### Jaguar's "Copy Nothing" Rebrand, November 2024

-Jaguar's archetype historically was Ruler — luxury, prestige, controlled power, the car that signals having arrived.
+Jaguar's archetype historically was Ruler — luxury, prestige, controlled power.
 Ruler brand storytelling centers authority, excellence, and the confirmation of status.

 The November 2024 rebrand introduced flamboyant typography, abstract imagery drawn from surrealism and pop art, and a launch video featuring no cars.
 The campaign tagline was "Copy Nothing."
 The narrative frame attempted was Magician/Outlaw — radical transformation, refusal of convention, identity disruption as brand statement.

-The mismatch operated on Pathway 2: Ruler brands derive their authority from their relationship to existing excellence — the standard others aspire to.
+The mismatch operated on Pathway 2.
+Ruler brands derive their authority from their relationship to existing excellence — the standard others aspire to.
 Outlaw brands derive their energy from explicitly rejecting that standard.
 A Ruler attempting an Outlaw story is not rejecting convention; it is abandoning the specific convention — excellence, prestige, earned authority — that constituted its value.

 The additional complication: the new vehicles the rebrand was intended to introduce had not yet shipped.
-The transformation story had no product to anchor it.
-The Magician's transformation story requires that the impossible thing actually becomes possible — the mystery is followed by a revelation.
+The Magician's transformation story requires that the impossible thing actually becomes possible — the mystery must be followed by a revelation.
 Without the cars, the story had no second act.

 [*Note: This account is drawn from public coverage through mid-2025.
 Primary source documentation for specific audience metrics and internal brand decision-making should be verified against trade press and company statements before use in formal analysis.*]

 <!-- → [TABLE: Cross-case mismatch comparison — five rows for Pepsi, Bud Light, Jaguar, and two blank rows for student cases; columns: brand, actual archetype, story shape attempted, failure pathway(s) activated, audience response, time to correction] -->

-### The pattern
+### The Pattern

 Three cases.
 Three industries.
 Three different mismatch pathways.
-The same structural failure at the foundation of each: the story shape did not match the brand's archetype, and the audience perceived the dissonance before they could articulate the reason for it.
+The same structural failure at the foundation of each: the story shape did not match the brand's archetype, and the audience perceived the dissonance before they could articulate why.

 The diagnostic checklist that follows from this pattern: before publishing any brand story, answer three questions.
 First, what story shape is this — name it explicitly: Hero's Journey, Quest, Transformation, Rebellion, Service, Methodology, Inversion.
 Second, what is your brand's archetype, and what story shapes are native to it?
 Third, what cultural content does this story use, and which archetype owns that content?